daatt/rangeMaster/memory-bank/architecture.md

 - **Key Features**:
   - Loads and displays the driving range background
   - Preloads game assets (ball, targets)
+  - Creates and manages the golf ball object from Ball.js
+  - Positions the ball at the bottom center of the screen
+  - Updates the ball's state in the game loop
+  - Handles automatic ball reset when out of bounds or stopped
   - Provides a "Back to Menu" button for returning to the StartScreen
-  - Prepared structure for implementing gameplay mechanics in future steps
-  - Will eventually handle ball physics, target interactions, and scoring
+  - Will eventually handle target interactions and scoring

 #### scenes/OptionsMenu.js
 - **Purpose**: Provides user-configurable settings for the game